TU-Berlin-DIMA/moodle-tools/docs/make_questions.md

 ![Simple true/false question](assets/simple-true-false.png)

-It is possible to shorten the specification to only include the question type, the question text, and the correct answer, this requires the skip-strict-mode to be true, either by using the `-s` argument in the CLI or by declaring it in the YAML document:
+It is possible to shorten the specification to only include the question type, the question text, and the correct answer.
+This requires the skip-strict-mode to be true, either by using the `-s` argument in the CLI or by declaring it in the YAML document:

 ```yaml
 type: true_false